What Are the Sun, Moon, and Rising Signs?

 Living with Your Big Three

-• Recognize why you react differently in public vs private
+• You react differently in public than you do in private

 If your sun, moon, and rising are very different (fire sun, water moon, earth rising), you might feel pulled in different directions.
 That’s normal.
 The goal isn’t to pick one - it’s to integrate all three.